files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

-Added a debounce for image rotation command. by @devovercome in #8682 Use external launcher to set Files as default explorer by @gave92 in #8684 Improved behavior when entering restricted characters by @szabolcstarnai in #8204 Copy launcher to output directory by @gave92 in #8717 Fixed release pipeline by @yaichenbaum in #8718
-Notify when pinned items config changes by @jiejasonliu in #8712 Fix MainPage adaptive triggers by @gave92 in #8778
+Added a debounce for image rotation command. by @devovercome in #8682 Use external launcher to set Files as default explorer by @gave92 in #8684 Improved behavior when entering restricted characters by @szabolcstarnai in #8204 Notify when pinned items config changes by @jiejasonliu in #8712 Fix MainPage adaptive triggers by @gave92 in #8778
 Fix crash when "show folder sizes" is enabled by @gave92 in #8716